irfanhakim-as/linux-wiki/topics/plasma-desktop.md

 This details on some things that could be done to improve the experience of using the desktop.

+> [!NOTE]
+> Feel free to skip parts of this section that you do not wish to implement.

 ### Dolphin

 #### Show hidden files